 Furthermore, if your website is in a niche where your competition didn’t optimize that much for Google’s actions, you may get pulled in the rich results more often.

 If your business serves customers on location, you may also want to make sure you appear in ‘near me’ searches.

 Claim and optimize your Google My Business listing.
 Make sure to choose the right categories and that all the profile information is available on your website.
 Check that your business name, address, phone, and business hours appear in the same way on both your website and profile.

 Also, if you want to target Bing, you have to do the same thing in Bing Places for Business.

 As Google managed to exploit the high usage of their search engine to implement ads, it’s natural to think they would do the same thing with voice searches.

-And as ads become a part of our life more and more, we can’t help but wonder if these big tech companies aren’t spying on us, listening to casual conversations then target us with ads.
+And as ads become a part of our lives, we can’t help but wonder if these big tech companies aren’t spying on us, listening to casual conversations, then targeting us with ads.